Vasper16/Portfolio_/README.md

 #### 🛠 Installation and setup

 1. Clone the repo to your local machine.
-2. Install the required dependency using :
+2. Install the required dependencies using:

    ```javascript
    npm install

    ```

 3. Start the development server using :